 You can populate your OpenShift Origin installation with useful sets of Red Hat-provided image streams and templates to make it easy for developers to create new applications.
-By default, the advanced installation method automatically creates these sets in the openshift project, which is a default project to which all users have view access.
+By default, the By default, the cluster installation process automatically creates these sets in the openshift project, which is a default project to which all users have view access.

 Image streams and templates are provided for the following technologies:

 Before you consider performing the tasks in this topic, confirm if these image streams and templates are already registered in your OpenShift Origin cluster by doing one of the following:

 Log into the web console and click Add to Project.

 List them for the openshift project using the CLI:

 $ oc get is -n openshift $ oc get templates -n openshift

 If you used a method other than the standard cluster installation process, or if the default image streams and templates are ever removed or changed, you can follow this topic to create the default objects yourself.
 Otherwise, the following instructions are not necessary.

 Before you can create the default image streams and templates:

 The integrated Docker registry service must be deployed in your OpenShift Origin installation.